-E-LAM LUMBER: there are two (2) types of E-LAM lumber, which are as follows:
+E-LAM LUMBER: there are two types of E-LAM lumber, as follows:

-E-RATED STRUCTURAL LAMINATIONS LUMBER: is lumber that has been non-destructively evaluated by a grading machine and meets the E-Rated Structural Laminations Lumber requirements of this Standard.

-MSR/MEL TENSION LAMINATIONS LUMBER: is lumber that has been non-destructively evaluated by a grading machine and meets the MSR/MEL tension laminations lumber requirements of this Standard.
+- a) E-RATED STRUCTURAL LAMINATIONS (LAM) LUMBER: is lumber that has been non-destructively evaluated by a grading machine and meets the E-Rated Structural Lam Lumber requirements of this Standard. - b) MSR/MEL TENSION LAMINATIONS (LAM) LUMBER: is lumber that has been non-destructively evaluated by a grading machine and meets the MSR/MEL tension lam lumber requirements of this Standard.
 Ultimate tensile strength (UTS) qualification and daily quality control that meets the requirements of this Standard is mandatory.

-EVALUATION: an assessment of the manufacturing process and its quality control programs to determine whether a facility is capable of producing an item that meets the requirements of this Standard.
+EVALUATION: an assessment of the manufacturing process and its quality control programs to determine whether a facility can produce an item that meets the requirements of this Standard.

-FACILITY: is a manufacturing plant that produces MSR, MEL and E-LAM lumber grading visual grading and quality control sampling and testing are conducted.
+FACILITY: is a manufacturing plant that produces MSR, MEL and/or E-LAM lumber.

-GRADING MACHINE: any CLSAB approved and certified equipment used to sort lumber into mechanical property classes (e.g. stiffness classes).

-GRADE STAMP (MARK): the grade identification applied on a piece of machine-graded lumber that includes the appropriate information required in Section 9.0 of this Standard.
+GRADING MACHINE: any CLSAB and/or ALSC approved and certified equipment used to sort lumber into mechanical property classes (e.g. stiffness classes).
+GRADE STAMP (MARK): the grade identification applied on a piece of machine-graded lumber that includes the applicable information required in Section 9.0 of this Standard.
 The grade stamp (mark) indicates that the grading process meets the requirements of the Agency's qualification and quality control procedures.

 HALF-WEIGHT: weight measured at one support when a beam is symmetrically supported.
 The beam is assumed to have a uniform weight per unit length.